 Our volunteer program plays an important part in all of our camp programs.
 This established program has been proven successful in creating engaging and meaningful experiences in our teens.

-To apply please fill out and submit a volunteer application form.
-Be sure to fill in all personal details and references correctly, and pay attention to the listed deadlines.
-Applications that are incomplete or fall outside of the scheduled deadlines will not be accepted.
+To apply please fill out and submit a volunteer application form by following the link below.
+Be sure to fill in all personal details and references correctly.
+Applications that are incomplete will not be accepted.

 Volunteer Application Form

 Our Youth Advisory Board (known as the YAB) is made up of young people aged 12-16, who want to remain involved with our organization, even if they've aged out of our programs.
 The Youth Advisory Board (YAB) is a self-lead teen leadership group that is advised by OCT administrative staff and serves its surrounding community of students, families, and educators.

 Since 1986, Oklahoma Children’s Theatre has provided Oklahoman children a place to learn, play, and grow.
 Our Youth Advisory Board is comprised of local teens with a passion for theatre and a desire to make a positive impact within Oklahoma Children’s Theatre and the greater community.
 OCT recognizes that young people have the potential to play an important role in planning and carrying out our programming.

 Our Youth Advisory Board is made up of local teens aged 12-16.
 This is your opportunity to help us innovate our programs, take the lead, and become an advocate for your peers and arts education.
 You will also have the opportunity to gain leadership experience and community service hours.
 Each year the group decides on a main project to work towards, while also volunteering during other OCT programs, as well as participating in a range of social events.

 YAB Members will: